axoflow/axosyslog-core-docs/content/chapter-manipulating-messages/customizing-message-format/reference-template-functions/_index.md

 You can use the [value-pairs]({{< relref "/chapter-concepts/concepts-value-pairs/_index.md" >}}) that {{% param "product.abbrev" %}} stores about the log message as JSON fields.
 Using value-pairs, you can:

 - select which value-pairs to use as JSON fields,
 - add custom value-pairs as JSON fields,
 - rename value-pairs, and so on.

+If the value-pair includes type information `format-json` can propagate it to the next component of the log path.
 For details, see {{% xref "/chapter-concepts/concepts-value-pairs/_index.md" %}}.
 Note that the syntax of `format-json` is different from the syntax of `value-pairs()`: `format-json` uses a syntax similar to command lines.

 {{< include-headless "wnt/note-typehinting.md" >}}

-## Example: Using the format-json template function
+### Example: Using the format-json template function

 The following example selects every available information about the log message, except for the date-related macros (`R_\*` and `S_\*`), selects the `.SDATA.meta.sequenceId` macro, and defines a new value-pair called `MSGHDR` that contains the program name and PID of the application that sent the log message (since you will use the template-function in a template, you must escape the double-quotes).